 One of the most common causes of neck pain is simply looking down too often.
-We know that might sound absurd.
-You can’t live your entire life without looking down at all, and we’re not asking you to.
+We know that might sound absurd because you can’t live your entire life without looking down at all.
+Don’t worry, we’re not asking you to.

-When a patient comes in complaining of neck pain, we generally ask them what activities they look down most often for.
+When a patient comes in complaining of neck pain, we generally ask them what activities they look down for most often.
 The main culprits are cell phones and laptops.
 In fact, neck pain caused by looking down is often referred to as ‘text neck’.

 Even though the action of looking down is small, the amount of pressure placed on your neck increases with the frequency of the action.
 Meaning, looking down to write a check shouldn’t cause you pain, but looking down to work from a laptop eight hours a day, five days a week will.

-The pressure from looking down will begin to build in your neck, leading to damage such as neck pain, soreness, upper back muscle spasms, and even premature degeneration which can lead to arthritis.
+The pressure from looking down will begin to build in your neck, possibly leading to neck pain or soreness, upper back muscle spasms, and even premature disc degeneration.